 In addition to handling software patent applications, he also has experience handling patent applications directed to medical device information systems, mobile device hardware and accessories, web applications, video games, graphical user interfaces, financial products and services, multimedia networks and systems, satellite communications and positioning systems, business methods, ergonomic office products, wind turbines, printers and multifunction devices, and mechanical devices.

-Rajit is a contributing author to the ABA Legal Guide to Video Game Development and to the Banner & Witcoff Patent Arcade blog, which covers developments in video game IP law.
+Rajit is recognized in the 2018 edition of Washington, D.C.
+Super Lawyers and Rising Stars.
+He is a contributing author to the ABA Legal Guide to Video Game Development and to the Banner & Witcoff Patent Arcade blog, which covers developments in video game IP law.
 He is also a member of several professional organizations, including the Giles S. Rich American Inn of Court, the South Asian Bar Association of Washington, DC, and the American Bar Association (ABA).
 Within the ABA’s IP Law Section, Rajit is a member of the USPTO Ex-Parte Practice Committee and serves as the Co-Chair of the Subcommittee on Global Dossier.

 Prior to joining the firm as an attorney, Rajit was an associate in the Silicon Valley office of a large international law firm, where his practice focused on patent prosecution in the electrical and computer arts.
 During law school, Rajit was a summer associate and law clerk with Banner & Witcoff.